NMBU-Data-Science/RENT/paper.md

 In addition to feature selection, `get_object_summary()` offers a detailed summary about prediction accuracies for the training objects. `plot_object_probabilites()` plots histogram for class probabilities for each training object for classification problems.
 Those histograms provide additional information on prediction accuracies of training objects.
 Further, for regression problems, `plot_object_errors()` relies on the same concept with histograms about the average absolute error. `plot_object_PCA()` performs principal component analysis and offers deeper insight into the properties of training objects and their relation to RENT features.
 Principal components and plots are generated with the `hoggorm` and `hoggormplot` packages [@Tomic:2019].

-# Ongoing Research and publication
+# Ongoing Research and Dissemination
 The manuscript RENT - Repeated Elastic Net Technique for Feature Selection is currently under review.
-Besides, the method and the package are used in different master thesis projects at NMBU, mainly in the field of healthcare data analysis.
+Further, the method and the package are used in different master thesis projects at NMBU, mainly in the field of healthcare data analysis.

+# Acknowledgements
+In special we thank Runar Helin for proofreading of the documentation.

 # References